OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 ## Multi-Tenancy and the Deploy Child Octopus Deploy Project step template

 I've worked with customers who went the route of a single massive project to handle everything.
-It deployed the software in one go, but outage windows were quite large because unchanged components were redeployed.
+They deployed the software in one go, but outage windows were quite large because unchanged components were also redeployed.

 That often lead to the question, "How do I skip steps where the package hasn't changed?"

-The concern with that approach is that a web deployment rarely "just" pushes out a server package.
+The problem with that approach is that a web deployment rarely "just" pushes out a server package.
 Additional steps are needed to configure items such as branding or running integration tests.

 Each component in Octopus Deploy needs to be assigned to a unique project.
 A parent project will handle the orchestration.
 Up until this point, there hasn't been a step to solve several use cases seen in the real-world.